imrizvankhan/AlzscanViT/README.md

-# Project Title: AlzScan-ViT: Alzheimer’s Disease Detection from MRI Scans Using Transfer
-Learning with Vision Transformer
+# Project Title: 'AlzScan-ViT: Alzheimer’s Disease Detection from MRI Scans Using Transfer Learning with Vision Transformer'

 This work present a transfer learning based Vision transformer based approach for early diagnosis of alzhmier disease using MRI images.
 The implementation is available in pytorch framework.
 This is a transfer learning based framework and is fine tuned on MRI-slices.
 Just create folders and images.